Move your donor-advised fund to a sponsor that doesn't audit your conscience.

 One-way move: DAF balances are irrevocably charitable, so you can't pull cash back out — but you're not trying to.
 You're choosing whose mission stewards your charitable dollars from here.
 Fidelity Charitable may try to discourage the transfer; the grant will go through.

-This isn't only for people leaving Fidelity.
-Whether your charitable balance lives at a DAF sponsor (Schwab Charitable, Vanguard Charitable, your community foundation, AUM, Tides) or your retirement is at Schwab, Vanguard, Wealthfront, Betterment, JP Morgan, Merrill, or anywhere else — your firm needs to hear from you now, before the next charity gets quarantined.
-A one-paragraph email tells them what standard you expect on charitable giving, and the more inboxes that fill up, the harder it becomes to quietly follow Fidelity's lead.
-Copy the template, paste it into your firm's contact form, and ask a friend to do the same.
+This isn't only for people leaving Fidelity Charitable.
+Wherever your DAF lives — Schwab Charitable, Vanguard Charitable, a community foundation, AUM, Tides, or anywhere else — your sponsor needs to hear from you now, before the next charity gets quarantined.
+A one-paragraph email tells them what standard you expect on charitable grantmaking, and the more inboxes that fill up, the harder it becomes to quietly follow Fidelity's lead.
+Copy the template, paste it into your sponsor's contact form, and ask a friend to do the same.

 Subject: Don't follow Fidelity — protect your DAF clients from political pressure